PDF reports and automated reporting

 - Dashboard - View real-time monitoring data

-If you encounter issues with PDF Reports:
+If you run into issues with PDF Reports:

 - Check this documentation